romilly/tdd-lazydoro/docs/use-case.md

 Primary Actor:          The writer
 Trigger:                The writer wants to do some writing Main Success Scenario:
+1. Lazydoro indicates that it is ready to start a pomodoro
-1 The writer sits down at their desk
+2. The writer arrives at their desk
-2 Lazydoro shows that it has seen the writer
+3. Lazydoro shows that it has seen the writer
-3 Lazydoro notifies the writer every five minutes
+4. Lazydoro notifies the writer every five minutes
-4 Lazydoro notifies the writer when the pomodoro time is over 5 The writer gets up and leaves their desk for a break 6 Lazydoro shows the passage of each minute of the break 7 Lazydoro notifies the writer when the break is over
+5. Lazydoro notifies the writer when the pomodoro time is over
+6. The writer leaves their desk for a break
+7. Lazydoro shows the passage of each minute of the break
+8. Lazydoro notifies the writer when the break is over
 Extensions:
-4a The writer gets up early:
+4a The writer leaves early:
     1 Lazydoro ends the current pomodoro and starts a new pomodoro if the user returns.
 5a.
 The writer continues working in break time:
-    1 Lazydoro notifies the user that the break is overdue 2 When the writer gets up Lazydoro proceeds to step 5 6a.
-The writer returns and sits down before the break is over:
+    1 Lazydoro notifies the user that the break is overdue 2 When the writer leaves Lazydoro proceeds to step 5 6a.
+The writer arrives before the break is over:
     1 Lazydoro starts a new pomodoro